zerowidth/ringleader/README.md

   # Optional settings
   host: 127.0.0.1          # The host ringleader should listen on
-  idle_timeout: 6000       # Idle timeout in seconds
+  idle_timeout: 6000       # Idle timeout in seconds, 0 for infinite
   startup_timeout: 180     # Application startup timeout
   disabled: true           # Set the app to be disabled when ringleader starts
   env:                     # Override or set environment variables inherited
     FOO: hello             # from the current environment.
 Use nil to unset a
     BAR: nil               # var.
-  kill_with: TERM          # Signal to use to kill the process tree with.
+  kill_with: INT           # Signal to use to kill the process tree with.
 Use
-                           # KILL if the default (TERM) is leaving zombies.
+                           # TERM or KILL if the default is leaving zombies.
   run_on_load: false       # Set this to true to start an app when ringleader
                            # loads.